redendie/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Structure of this repository

-The description of the data, and a description of the program can be found in `Code Book.md`.
+The description of the data can be found in `CodeBook.md`.

 The program, as required, is named `run_analysis.R`.